Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-05-class-overview.md

 ## Dates & Weekly Flow

-Currently, I am planning on having weekly "modules" run from Monday to Monday night.
+Currently, I am planning on having weekly "modules" run from Monday to Sunday.

-Homework will be due on Monday at 11:59 pm giving you the weekend to work on the projects.
+Homework will be due on Mondays at 11:59 pm giving you the weekend to work on the projects.

 ## Homework

-You should consider anything within the course lecture content under a *{ TODO: }* section to be part of your "homework".
+In the course website, there will be a `Homework` section and it should mirror that submission located on Moodle.

 You will receive additional directives and notes about homework assignments on the Moodle Shell every week.